The best sales to shop today: Roomba, Echo Dot, Yankee Candles and more - CNN Underscored

 iRobot Roomba Robot Vacuums (starting at $199; amazon.com)

 Hands-off cleaners will appreciate these deals on a range of Roombas at Amazon.
-With their patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robo vacs boasts top notch suction power (of varying degrees, depending on the model you choose) — perfect for those who are dealing with a lot of dirt on a daily basis.
-Their high-efficiency filters captures 99% of all allergens, pollen and particles as small as 10 microns.
+With its patented premium 3-Stage Cleaning System featuring multisurface brushes, this powerful robo vacs boasts top-notch suction power (of varying degrees, depending on the model you choose) — perfect for those who are dealing with a lot of dirt on a daily basis.
+Its high-efficiency filters capture 99% of all allergens, pollen and particles as small as 10 microns.

 Roomba moves throughout your home thanks to iAdapt sensors with vSLAM navigation, and it will dock and charge on its own, so you truly don’t have to lift a finger.
 Plus, with Wi-Fi connectivity, you can customize your cleaning routine with the iRobot Home app, Amazon Alexa or Google Assistant; some models offer even more automation.
-So pick out the one that suits your needs — and don’t overlook the deal on a Braava Jet M6 Robot Mop, either.
+So pick out the one that suits your needs — and don’t overlook the deal on a Braava Jet M6 Robot Mop either.

-Echo Dot, 4th Generation (starting at $29.99; amazon.com)
+Echo Dot (4th Generation) (starting at $29.99; amazon.com)

-If you have yet to add an Echo Dot to your home, today’s the day to do it: The 4th-generation smart speaker is down to just $29.99, the lowest price we’ve seen in months, while the Echo Dot With Clock is just $10 more (albeit still on sale) at $39.99.
+If you have yet to add an Echo Dot to your home, today’s the day to do it: The fourth-generation smart speaker is down to just $29.99, the lowest price we’ve seen in months, while the Echo Dot With Clock is just $10 more (albeit still on sale) at $39.99.
 These spherical Echos are the easiest way to add Alexa to your home; read more about them in our full review here.

 Cosori Air Fryer Max XL ($99.98, originally $119.99; amazon.com)